-The human resources needs for NHRS include researchers, researchrelated professionals, and educators.
+The human resources needs for NHRS include researchers, research-related professionals, and educators.
 Many informants relayed concerns about unequal distribution across institutions and particularly between capital and non-capital-based institutions.
 Often HSR is largely concentrated in urban areas.

 - Human capacity, characterised by national human resource availability and skill, is concentrated largely in key hubs.
-Additionally, there is a mismatch between labour market needs for HSR and human specialist resources in areas.
-Some countries are not able to absorb excess capacity of highly trained workers in their institutions, while others do not have enough human capacity to support institutions. - Regardless of individual labour capacity to • conduct, manage, or translate research, HSR requires strong, well-resourced. research institutions to be successful.
+Additionally, there is a mismatch between labour market needs for HSR and human resources in specialist areas. countries are not able to absorb excess capacity of highly trained workers in their institutions, while others do not have enough human capacity to support institutions. - Regardless of individual labour capacity to conduct, manage, or translate research, HSR requires well-resourced, strong, research institutions to be successful.
 For example, in limited funded environments, HSR institutions have limited ability to provide competitive funding and invest in professional development for staff.
-For many institutions, international collaboration is a mechanism to overcome useful local capacity challenges.
+For many institutions, international collaboration is a useful mechanism to overcome local capacity challenges.